EgoEnv: Human-centric environment representations from egocentric video: Experiments

-We evaluate our method on predicting what room the camera-wearer is in at a particular time-step in a video.
-All models have access to the full video, though inference is at a single time-point.

-\textbf{Baseline.} Our \SC{Vanilla} model is a classifier trained on features from a Places365~\cite{zhou2017places} scene classification model.
-We use the authors' pretrained model.
-Features are max-pooled across an $N=8$ frame window around the time-step of interest for additional context before prediction, as a single frame may be uninformative (e.g., facing a wall).
-We generate an environment feature aligned with the center of the window.
+Next, we evaluate our method on predicting what room the camera-wearer visits in the video.
+All models have access to the full video, but inference is at at each time-step.
+The \SC{PlacesCNN} model is a 2-layer MLP classifier trained on features from a Places365~\cite{zhou2017places} scene classification model.
+Features are max-pooled across a clip of $N=8$ frames around the time-step of interest for additional context, as a single frame may be uninformative (e.g., facing a wall).
+We generate an environment feature aligned with the center of the clip.

-\textbf{Evaluation.} We report top-1 accuracy across all instances and split by difficulty.
-We sort Matterport3D instances by the prediction entropy of a pre-trained Places365 model trained on canonical scene images, and set a threshold to select 30\% of them as ``hard'', where frame-level information is insufficient for accurately predicting the room type.

-Our results are in \reftbl{tbl:room_pred_results}.
-All models perform better on HouseTours compared to Matterport3D since the house tours were captured explicitly to provide informative views of each room.
-Despite having access to all data, \SC{Obj features} does not benefit as it is trained to recognize far fewer objects than traditional ImageNet based encoders (20 vs. 1000 classes) resulting in weaker representations.
-Naively incorporating pose in \SC{Pose embed} or using weak pose information in \SC{Ego-topo} results in small improvements over the baseline. \SC{EPC} is explicitly trained to use pose information to link observations, and outperforms most baselines.
-However, our approach performs the best across both datasets, especially on the hard instances where the surrounding environment-context is important to generate an accurate prediction (over just the visible clip-level context).
-Note that despite training our models entirely in simulation, and with videos from a set of disjoint environments, our models are able to produce features that are useful for downstream tasks on real-world videos.
+\reffig{fig:room_pred_results} shows the results.
+We report top-1 accuracy as a function of dataset difficulty, measured by the prediction entropy of the Places365 model trained on canonical scene images.
+Instances are ``hard'' (high entropy) where frame-level information is insufficient for predicting the room type.
+Accuracy on the full dataset is at the far-right of the plots.
+All models perform better on HouseTours compared to MP3D and Ego4D since the house tours were captured explicitly to provide informative views of each room.
+Despite having access to all additional pre-training videos and labels as supervision, frame-level features from \SC{ObjFeat} and \SC{MAE} prove to be insufficient for environment-level reasoning.
+All methods except ours perform worse with the introduction of hard instances where the surrounding environment-context is important (left to right).
+This is a key result: despite training our models entirely in simulation, and with videos from a set of disjoint environments, our \Acronym~features are useful for downstream tasks on real-world videos.

-Our experiments on model variants in \reftbl{tbl:room_pred_results} (right) show that even with access to pose in our transformer-based model, training from scratch or using self-supervised objectives offer limited benefits.
-However, alternate objectives that use supervision from the simulator have value. \SC{Pano feat} predicts image features in cardinal directions --- a form of our proposed \emph{local environment state} --- and performs reasonably well on easy instances, but falls short of \SC{Env state} on hard instances.
-Encoding both geometric and semantic information into the learned representation provides the best result.